gcgarner/IOTstack/docs/Containers/Node-RED.md

 Key points:

 * Under new menu, you must press the right arrow to access the supplementary menu.
 Under old menu, the list of add-on nodes is displayed automatically.
 * Do not be concerned if you can't find an add-on node you need in the list.
 You can also add nodes via Manage Palette once Node-RED is running.
-See [adding extra nodes](#addNodes).
+See [node management](#nodeManagement).

 Choosing add-on nodes in the menu causes the *Dockerfile* to be created.